compTAG/student-resources/how-tos/book-club.md

 Read (or at the very least skim) the section that is under discussion.
 Try to bring one or two questions or thoughts that can help improve the discussion.
 Trying to come up with a few questions will help you be more engaged with the material.
+Often, when reading through a book, it is necessary to draw out examples for yourself and to solve exercises that the authors provide.
+Attempt them.

 After the meeting, send the presenters one up / one down feedback.
+Remember, this should be constructive criticism.

 ## For Presenters